learningequality/pressurecooker/README.md

 A fuller example that could handle the other DFXP, SAMI, and TTML formats with multiple languages may look like this:

-If you are unsure of the format, but you know the language of the file, it is safer to conditionally replace the `LANGUAGE_CODE_UNKNOWN` with that language:
 ```python
 from pressurecooker.converters import build_subtitle_converter_from_file
 from pressurecooker.subtitles import LANGUAGE_CODE_UNKNOWN, InvalidSubtitleLanguageError